MelkorBalrog/AutoSafeguard-Analyzer/README.md

 ### Safety Performance Indicators

-The **Safety Performance Indicators** tab in the Requirements menu lists each product goal's validation target and acceptance criteria with their descriptions for quick reference.
+The **Safety Performance Indicators** tool in the Safety Management tab lists each product goal's validation target and acceptance criteria with their descriptions for quick reference.

 ### Safety Management Toolbox